bryanCharlie/React-Redux-Webpack-Bolierplate/README.md

-# TicTacToe
+# React, Redux, Webpack

 ##  Desciption

-This simple 2 player TicTacToe Project was written in React, Redux and Webpack.
-Players take turns selecting a piece to place on the game board.
+React, Redux and Webpack development configuration and folder structure with TicTacToe example game.

 ## To Build